The Tenth Justice: Plot

 Ben Addison, a new Supreme Court clerk, accidentally reveals an upcoming decision to another lawyer.
 That lawyer is a fraud though and he makes millions off the announcement.
 The lawyer also blackmails Ben.
 To save himself, Ben shares his secret with Lisa, a fellow clerk, and his three roommates: a State Department worker, a Washington Daily reporter and a Senator's assistant.
 The team uses their resources to uncover the blackmailer and save their friend, but their abuse of power comes at a cost.
 Someone within their circle is leaking information, so they must battle internal and external forces to secure their once-bright futures.

+Proposed film adaptation

+On April 8, 2003, Justin Lin was set to direct the feature-film adaptation of the novel, and co-write the screenplay with Fabian Marquez and Ernesto Foronda, with Fox 2000 set to distribute the movie.